-See "CRR Pretrip (PTI) Test Procedure" below for a detailed description of the PTI Test.
+For a detailed description of the PTI Test, see pages 4-27 through 4-31.
 Detailed PTI test results are stored in the MP-3000 Datalogger for later viewing.
 Any alarm codes recorded during the test can be viewed through the controller's Alarm List menu at the end of the test.